Exhibitions 2023 - 2024

 Three Hundred Years

 The Moravian Legacy of Education, Community, and Tradition (1724-2024)

 This exhibition commemorates the Moravian’s three hundred year commitment to education, from the renewed Church’s first school for children established in Herrnhut, Germany in 1724 to the present day Moravian University in Bethlehem, PA.
 The exhibition will feature a variety of objects and artifacts that illustrate the Moravian University's dedication to education and tradition.
 These objects include antiquities, books, manuscripts, musical instruments, artwork, and rarely seen archival photographs.
 The exhibition will also feature didactic material that allow visitors to learn more about the Moravian Church's educational philosophy and the various traditions (expressed through music, food, and festivities) which unite the spirits of persons from globally disparate Moravian communities.

 Senior Thesis Exhibition

-Moravian College encourages persons with disabilities to participate in its programs and activities.
-If you anticipate needing any type of accomodation or have questions about the physical access provided, please contact Dave Leidich in the Payne Gallery at firstname.lastname@example.org.
+Moravian University encourages persons with disabilities to participate in its programs and activities.
+If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact Dave Leidich in the Payne Gallery at firstname.lastname@example.org.